Draconizations/LnzLive/GUIDE.md

 #### Select Mode

-In `Select Mode`, hovering over ballz will report their index # and double clicking, or pressing the following keys, will jump you to relevant sections and entries in the LNZ Text Editor.
+In `Select Mode`, hovering over ballz will report their index # and double clicking, or pressing the following keys, will jump you to relevant sections and entries in the LNZ text editor.

 - **Z** or **B**: go directly to the LNZ line defining ballz in `[Ball Info]` or `[Add Ball]`.
 - **X** or **M**: cycle through `[Move]` lines that affect this ball.
 If none are found, goes to the `[Move]` header.